open-energy-transition/Ember-Flexibility-Study/README.md

 ## 2. Fork the repository

 Fork the repository [Ember-Flexibility-Study](https://github.com/open-energy-transition/Ember-Flexibility-Study/) on GitHub to your own account.
 Please make sure to check the box `Copy the master branch only`.
+This step requires a GitHub account.
+If you do not have one, you can create an account for free at [GitHub](https://docs.github.com/en/get-started/start-your-journey/creating-an-account-on-github).

 ## 3. Clone the forked repository